RK0429/cespy/design/plan.md

     * `histogram` and `ltsteps`: these might have been internal or example utilities; we can expose them if they might be generally useful (e.g., maybe `ltsteps` prints the step values from a .log file – that can be a quick diagnostic tool).
     * Make sure each entry point has a corresponding function in the code that can be invoked.
   * **Testing configuration:** If using pytest or any test framework, ensure it’s listed under dev dependencies and that tests are included in the package manifest if needed.
-  * **Package data:** Include any non-code files needed (e.g., the `asc_to_qsch_data.xml` from kupicelib’s scripts should be included in the package, likely by moving it to a proper location inside the package, such as `kupicelib/editor/asc_to_qsch_data.xml` and listing it in package data).
+  * **Package data:** Include any non-code files needed (e.g., the `asc_to_qsch_data.xml` from kupicelib’s scripts should be included in the package, likely by moving it to a proper location inside the package, such as `cespy/editor/asc_to_qsch_data.xml` and listing it in package data).
 We must be careful to include such data files in the build so that functions can access them at runtime.

 * **Version Control & Repository Merge:** On the GitHub side, merge the repositories.
 This could be done by one of:

   * Moving files from one repo to the other and committing, or
   * Using git subtree or history import to preserve commit history of both (optional but nice for record-keeping).
-    For simplicity, you might choose **kupicelib’s repository as the base**, and then add the unique files from kuPyLTSpice into it.
-After merging code and verifying everything, the kuPyLTSpice repository can be archived or marked as deprecated, with a note referring to the unified project.
   * Update the repository README, CI workflows (if any), and issue trackers accordingly.
   * Set up continuous integration (CI) if not already, to run tests and perhaps build wheels.